khizarkamran/khizarkamran/README.md

 ## What I'm Building

 ### [AtlasFlow](https://atlasflow.pro) — Shelter Operations SaaS
-A production multi-tenant SaaS platform I designed, built, and shipped solo — now used daily by 19+ staff at a DHS-regulated shelter operator in NYC.
+A production SaaS platform I designed, built, and shipped solo — now used daily by 19+ staff at a DHS-regulated shelter operator in NYC.

-- Digitized 56-point DHS compliance inspections with auto-generated audit-ready PDFs
-- Built a compliance engine with weighted scoring, anomaly detection, and a tamper-proof audit trail trusted by HR for disciplinary proceedings
 - Cut staff documentation time by 70% across all roles
-- 3-tier multi-tenant architecture with row-level security across 5 permission levels
+- Built a compliance engine trusted by HR for disciplinary proceedings
+- Supports 120+ client families across a multi-tenant system
-- Actively pitching to additional NYC social service agencies for multi-agency deployment
+- Actively expanding to additional NYC social service agencies

-**Stack:** React · JavaScript · TypeScript · PostgreSQL · Supabase · Tailwind CSS · Vercel
+**Stack:** React · TypeScript · JavaScript · PostgreSQL · Supabase · Tailwind CSS · Vercel

 ---